hurwitzlab/biosys-analytics/assignments/01-unix/README.md

 * Show a single command that will take the first 15 lines from each file and append them into a new file called "foo"
 * Show a command that shows how many lines are in "foo"
 * Remove the file called "foo"
+* Show a command that will find all the lines in "scarlet.txt" that begin with a vowel (case-insensitive) and shows you a count by letter like the output in Table 1
 * Do "history > cmds"
 * "git add -A files" and then commit and push.
 Ensure you can see your new files on Github.

+Table 1: Expected output for "scarlet.txt" lines beginning with a vowel:

+	  59 A
+	  10 E
+	  91 I
+	  20 O
+	   6 U
+	 651 a
+	 199 e
+	 356 i
+	 358 o
+	 106 u